Flank/flank-dashboard/docs/12_state_management_investigation.md

 After injection of these streams, we will be able to get one of these streams using the `Injector.get<bool>(name: ...)`, or the `Injector.getAsReactive<bool>(name: ...)` methods.
 In case we won't give the names for there streams, the injector returns the first sound stream with the given type (first found `Stream<bool>` in our case).

 In case we want to subscribe to the authentication state stream updates outside of the UI, we should implement the `ObserverOfStatesRebuilder` interface, as shown in the [Code sample](#Code_sample-1) section.

 <a id="s-react-states-r"></a>
 Score: 2

-#### Initial boilerplate absence
+#### Boilerplate absence

 To create a new Store(the class that will contain the application business logic), we should create a class for this store, and inject it, using the `Injector` widget.
 Also, we should inject the streams which you want to use to build your UI if there is any.

-#### New feature boilerplate absence

-To add a stream that will be used to build the UI, we need to add the stream into the `Store` and inject it to be able to get it as reactive and use it in the `StateBuilder` widget.
+So, there is almost no boilerplate code except of injection mechanism.

+<a id="s-b-states-r"></a>
+Score: 4

 #### Maintainability

 The application that uses the States Rebuilder state management is pretty well maintainable because the business logic is separated from the UI.
 Also, it is pretty easy to add a new functionality because of the low level of boilerplate code.
 Surely, it is easy to change the existing functionality because it has a pretty understandable structure and data flow.
 But the problem of States Rebuilder is that the `store.setState()` should be called to rebuild the UI.
 Also, it has a complex mechanism of subscribing to state updates that could improve the complexity of maintainability.

+<a id="s-m-states-r"></a>
+Score: 4

 #### State snapshot

 Using the State Rebuilder, we cannot make a state snapshot because it has no common application state, but we can get a current snapshot of each separate reactive model at any time.

+<a id="s-s-states-r"></a>
+Score: 2

 #### Debugging

 The States Rebuilder is well-debuggable because the business logic is separated from the UI.
 Also, we can obtain a snapshot of the reactive model at any time that will help to catch errors and bugs.
 The only problem of debugging is that the UI could be updated in any place, by calling the `setState` method on the reactive model.

+<a id="s-d-states-r"></a>
+Score: 3

 #### Undo/Redo actions

 There is no embedded support of undo/redo.

+<a id="s-u-states-r"></a>
+Score: 0

 #### Testability

 The states of the States Rebuilder are nicely-testable because we can just separately test the methods of the state using the available public API.

+<a id="s-t-states-r"></a>
+Score: 5

 #### Easy to learn

 Since the States Rebuilder is very similar to the Provider and has a pretty simple mechanism of interaction between UI and business logic - method calls, it is pretty easy to learn.
+The main problem in learning this state management is a lack of documentation and pretty hard-understandable namings like `whenConnectionState` or `WhenRebuilder`.

+<a id="s-l-states-r"></a>
+Score: 3

+#### State immutability

+Since the state of the application is highly connected with its business logic and we do not have a separate class for the application state, it will be hard to make the state immutable.
+Also, we've found that the developers of this plugin are going to introduce the new feature, related to the state mutability (see [GitHub issue](#https://github.com/GIfatahTH/states_rebuilder/issues/82)), but it seems like it will be too complex to make our states immutable in that way they are suggesting to do this.

+<a id="s-si-states-r"></a>
+Score: 1

+#### Ability to use outside Flutter

+The States Rebuilder is developed to use inside Flutter projects.
+It has a list of widgets, that provide the functionality of the package.
+So, we can't use it outside Flutter.

+<a id="s-r-states-r"></a>
+Score: 0

+#### Centralized analytics

+The States Rebuilder is based on the simple classes with the methods that should be called to change the state in some way and we have no such place to catch all the events from the application like in the [Redux](#s-c-redux) or the [BLoC library](#s-c-provider).

+<a id="s-c-states-r"></a>
+Score: 0

 ### Pros